This buttery delicious pecan pie recipe is made without corn syrup. Toasting pecans and a hint of cinnamon will enhance the pecan flavor in the pie.

 For the pie crust

 Get your pie crust ready and chill.
 You can make the crust up to a day before and let it chill in the fridge.
-Check out the most flaky and soft pie crust recipe that I use.
+Check out the most flaky and soft pie crust recipe that I use for my deep dish apple pie recipe.
 You will be glad that you tried.

 For the pecan filling